Table of Contents

 setLimit() | Limits which currency conversions are returned using the limit parameter.
 Comma-separated (no space) values.
 Optional. |

-Currency Conversion with PHP SDK
+Currency Conversion with the PHP Currency API SDK

 Let's convert 100 USD to GBP with the PHP SDK: